 K. Hovnanian's 8.0% Notes are redeemable in whole or in part at K. Hovnanian's option at any time prior to August 1, 2019 at a redemption price equal to 100.0% of their principal amount plus an applicable "Make-Whole Amount."
-At any time and from time to time on or after August 1, 2019, K. Hovnanian may also redeem some or all of the notes at a redemption price equal to 100.0% of their principal amount.
-As discussed in Note 21, on February 1, 2018, K. Hovnanian accepted all of the \$170.2 million aggregate principal amount of 8% Notes validly tendered and not validly withdrawn in the Exchange Offer, (representing 72.14% of the aggregate principal amount of 8% Notes outstanding prior to the Exchange Offer), issued the New Notes and as part of the Exchange Offer, the Subsidiary Purchaser purchased for \$26.5 million in cash the Purchased 8.0% Notes, in each case, in accordance with the terms and conditions described in the Exchange Offer Documents.
+At any time and from time to time on or after August 1, 2019, K. Hovnanian may also redeem some or all of the 8.0% Notes at a redemption price equal to 100.0% of their principal amount.
+As discussed above, the 8.0% Notes were the subject of the Exchange Offer that closed on February 1, 2018 and, as discussed in Note 21, K. Hovnanian called for redemption on May 28, 2018, \$65.7 million aggregate principal amount of the 8.0% Notes, which redemption was funded with borrowings of the Delayed Draw Term Loans under the Unsecured Term Loan Facility (upon redemption, such redeemed 8.0% Notes were cancelled).
+Following the redemption, the outstanding 8.0% Notes consist of the Purchased 8.0% Notes.